TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/mathematica/index.md

 (* The outer function provides the 'user interface': *)

 maximumSubarrayMain = l \[Function] Catch[
-    Module[{e = "Usage: Please provide a list of at least two integers to sort in the format: \"1, 2, 3, 4, 5\"",
+    Module[{e = "Usage: Please provide a list of integers in the format: \"1, 2, 3, 4, 5\"",
       fromNegativeDigits},
      (* oddly, Mathematica doesn't appear to provide a function which can parse strings representing negative integers *) fromNegativeDigits = Piecewise[{